zerofo/sys-con/doc/Troubleshooting.md

 driver=xboxone
 ```

+## My Nintendo Switch crash during boot
+If you see a crash with Program ID: 690000000000000D, it means something is wrong with sys-con.
+Most of the time it's one of below reasons:

+1) You selected the wrong build: Try to use the build that match your atmosphere version.
+2) Something is wrong with your configuration file.
+Even if sys-con try to be as robust as possible, you might have an issue with your configuration.
+Try to restore the default one.
+3) You have the latest version of atmosphere (Not yet supported by sys-con) - Open a ticket.

 ## My official Switch controller don't works when sys-con is enabled
 This problem occurs because sys-con detects all connected USB devices and try to map them.
 So you need to configure sys-con to detect only specific controllers.